 Journey on through this section to learn more about Métis culture.

-Who we are: The MNA cultural team is a group of three volunteers from the MNA provincial office.
-The Team formed in October 2011 in recognition of the importance of sharing and promoting the uniqueness, history and culture of Métis people, families and communities.
-By utilizing historical materials from the Genealogical Research Centre (GRC) we work to ensure historical Métis events, traditions and cultural practices are accurately recorded in standardized format.
+The MNA Culture Team is a volunteer group of Métis culture experts who work to keep our rich Métis culture alive.
+The team formed in October 2011 in recognition of the importance of sharing and promoting the unique history and culture of Métis people, families, and communities.
+By using historical materials from the MNA Genealogical Research Centre (GRC), we work to ensure historical Métis events, traditions, and cultural practices are accurately recorded in a standardized format.

-Our Objectives: We will continually work to research and reference historical and cultural material; develop and maintain resources to be held in the GRC, and work to engage MNA Members to contribute personal stories, photos and artifacts to add to our collection.
+We continually research and reference historical and cultural material, develop and maintain resources for the GRC, and engage with and encourage MNA citizens to contribute personal stories, photos, and artifacts to our collection.